rahdian-abdi/kairos/README.md

 Use the `input` command to set custom inputs for your scans.
 Available options include:

-- `set curlList <file>`: Specify the file containing the list of cURL commands.
+- `set curlList <file>`: Specify the file containing the list of cURL commands or just put single curl with the same command
 - `set bolaFile <file>`: Specify the custom file for Broken Object Level Authorization.
 - `set buaFile <file>`: Specify the fuzzing file for Broken User Authentication.
 - `set buaParameter <parameter>`: Specify the parameter to fuzz for Broken User Authentication.